Morgan Library & Museum: Management

 The Morgan Library & Museum is operated by a nonprofit organization of the same name, which is dedicated to conserving the artworks in the museum's collection.
 Colin Bailey has been the director of the Morgan Library & Museum since 2015.
-As a result of a 2024 donation from Katharine Rayner, the director's position is known as the Katharine J. Rayner Director until 2049.
+Following a 2024 donation from Katharine Rayner, the director's position was renamed the Katharine J. Rayner Director until 2049.
 The museum is administered by a board of trustees.
-As of March 2024, Robert K. Steel and G. Scott Clemons were the co-presidents of the museum's board of trustees.
+As of 2026, Robert K. Steel and G. Scott Clemons are the co-presidents of the museum's board of trustees.

 Until 1981, the president of the museum was a Morgan family member.
 Previous museum presidents have included Jack Morgan's sons Junius Spencer Morgan III and Henry Sturgis Morgan.
 Other notable people in the museum's history have included Felice Stampfle, who was appointed the first Curator of Drawings and Prints at the Morgan Library in 1945.
 Some of the museum's past staff have donated objects to the collection, such as longtime librarian Curt F. Bühler, who donated illuminated manuscripts upon his death in 1985.